Franklin0770/megaenvironment/README.md

 The assembler and compiler: http://john.ccac.rwth-aachen.de:8000/as/
 How I learnt to make this extension: https://code.visualstudio.com/api/get-started/your-first-extension
 This is were the files are downloaded from: https://github.com/Franklin0770/AS-releases.git

+I've just found out it has been more than a year of development since the first release... _time flies!_